-The brand voice is ultimately part of your brand identity, just like the company name, the logo, an advertising claim or the chosen colours.
+The brand voice is ultimately a part of your brand identity, just like the company name, the logo, an advertising claim or the chosen colors.
 It is not always as obvious as the chosen font.
-But that's why you shouldn't underestimate it: If you get it wrong, even the most beautiful corporate identity is of little use.
+But you shouldn't underestimate it, either.
+With the wrong choice of words, even the most beautiful corporate identity is of little use.

-An example: If you want to make yourself interesting for new employees ("employer branding"), then you can adapt the rules and guidelines a little.
+If you want to make yourself interesting for new employees ("employer branding"), for example, you can adapt the rules and guidelines a bit.
 Nevertheless, your appearance should not suddenly show a completely different character.

-And last but not least, a brand voice helps you when many different people, departments or even external service providers work on your content.
-Sometimes texts are written by people who are not responsible for content - for example, in the case of the error messages in a form that an external agency contributes.
+And last but not least, a brand voice is helpful when many different people, departments or even external service providers work on your content.
+Sometimes, texts are written by people who are not responsible for content - for example in the case of error messages contributed by an external agency.
 This quickly comes across as inconsistent and unprofessional.

-At the same time, such a brand voice is not only worthwhile and important for larger companies or agencies, but also for freelancers: After all, it is your chance to stand out positively and to convey exactly those qualities that your future clients are looking for.
-You can even influence who finds themselves in it, i.e. who contacts you and who does not.
+At the same time, such a brand voice is not only worthwhile and important for larger companies or agencies, but also for freelancers.
+After all, it is your chance to stand out positively and to convey exactly those qualities that your future clients are looking for.
+You can even influence who associates with them, therefore who contacts you and who does not.

 In summary, a defined brand voice helps you in three ways:

-- It can make you stand out from the competition and become more recognisable.
+- It can make you stand out from the competition and become more recognizable

-- It appeals to your intended target group so that they perceive you positively(er).
+- It appeals to your intended target group so that they perceive you (even more) positive

-- It gives you guidelines for content that you can share with colleagues, external partners and others.
-Or remind yourself of what you have set out to do.
+- It provides guidelines for content that you can share with colleagues, external partners and others.
+Or simply to remind yourself of what you have set out to do